Admission & Financial Aid

-Students working for the first time on campus will also be asked to complete the Federal tax form W-4 and the NYS tax form IT-2104 when they come to the Payroll Office to complete the I-9.
-Students who have previous assignments at the College have already satisfied the I-9 and tax form requirements.
-If the student has been previously employed on campus, the Work Authorization Form should be returned to the Office of Student Financial Services.
-If the student is a new hire, please forward the completed Work Authorization Form to the Payroll Office.
-The Director of Student Employment will review to make sure that the wage and employment conditions meet college policy.
-YOUR RECEIPT OF A TIMESHEET SHOULD BE CONSIDERED APPROVAL FOR THE STUDENT TO BEGIN WORK.
+Students working for the first time on campus will also be asked to complete the Federal tax form W-4 and the NYS tax form IT-2104 when they come to complete the I-9.
+Students who have previous assignments at the College have already satisfied the I-9 and tax form requirements, if they have not expired.
+THE I-9 RECEIPT CARD SHOULD BE CONSIDERED APPROVAL FOR THE STUDENT TO BEGIN WORK.

 During the academic year, along with our winter break, the college can only hire Marist students for on-campus positions through our student employment program.
 During winter and summer breaks, departments should make every effort to fill positions with Marist students.
-If you are unable to do so, contact Tenisha Lane, Senior Assistant Director of Student Employment.
+If you are unable to do so, contact Tenisha Lane, Associate Director of Student Employment.

 ePAF (Electronic Student Work Authorization Form)

 - The Office of Student Financial Services is responsible for all policies surrounding student employment.

 - If a student will be working for you but the time worked will be charged to multiple accounts, both account numbers must be indicated on ePAF along with rate of pay and authorized hours for each.

 - Students must not exceed the hours per week agreed by both the supervisor and the student.